Nihal-Tiwari/Bulk-Headers-Retriever/README.md

 ## Prerequisites

-Before using this script, make sure you have the following prerequisites installed:
+Before using this tool, make sure you have the following prerequisites installed:

 - Python 3.x
 - Required Python packages (install using `pip install -r requirements.txt`):